shudi3/weng.bio/supervision.md

 ## Supervision

-Proud to work with my students:
+Proud to work with the following students:

 - **Josef Afreim, Master's Thesis**, KTH, *2026*